We tried world's first in-screen fingerprint reader at CES

 How in-display fingerprint readers work

-In fact, the fingerprint sensor -- made by sensor company Synaptics -- lives beneath the AMOLED display.
+In fact, the fingerprint sensor -- made by sensor company Synaptics -- lives beneath the 6-inch OLED display.
 That's the "screen" you're actually looking at beneath the cover glass.
 You can see it in our photos here.

 It's then run through an AI processor that's trained to recognize 300 different characteristics of your digit, like how close the ridges of your fingers are.
 It's a different kind of technology than what most readers use in today's phones.